 A job in management consulting is one of the most popular—if not the most popular—career step for recent MBA grads.
 Sometimes people already working in consulting get an MBA as a way to advance their careers in the industry; others use the MBA as a gateway into the sector.

 For many consulting-minded MBAs, top firm destinations including the "Big Three" consulting firms, which are the three largest consulting firms by revenue—McKinsey & Company, Boston Consulting Group, Bain & Company.
 However, there are also many jobs available in other firms like A.T Kearney and Accenture, as well as smaller niche-oriented and regional consulting companies.
+The best MBAs for consulting will most likley have recruiting relationships with—and a strong alumni presence in—consulting firms.

 An MBA can also lead to a job as an internal consultant, who advises firms on strategy and development, from the inside.